 Wisdom Teeth Removal Surgery

-At your first visit, Dr. Boynton or Dr. McMahon will take 3D scans to examine the wisdom teeth, then create a treatment plan to safely manage them.
+At your first visit, Dr. Boynton will take 3D scans to examine the wisdom teeth, then create a treatment plan to safely manage them.
 Most wisdom teeth procedures are performed using IV sedation.
 We offer all types of anesthesia, including local anesthesia, general anesthesia, laughing gas, and IV sedation.
 Ask us about EXPAREL®, an opioid-free pain relief option following surgery.